by Michael Botur

 John Fernando must get fucked.

 The stand where the books were being displayed was empty of Sadistic Searches but for one.
 Jean-Paul snatched it and clutched it tightly.
-Jean-Paul’s day usually consisted of spending book tokens and living off chocolate bars with the change from the book token.
+Jean-Paul’s day usually consisted of spending book tokens and living off chocolate bars with the change received after he’d spent each token.
 He reluctantly slid a $50 token across the counter and purchased his copy.
 The change was just $15 – meaning the book was shockingly priced at $34.99.
 Full price!
 How impressive could one romance book be?
 The book dweeb attempted to give Jean-Paul his change in the form of a book token.
 Jean-Paul would have preferred cash.
 His student loan was worryingly high and his income from editing didn’t stretch far.
 Every cent was precious.

 One Harriet, one Simon, and one Todd.

-Jean-Paul turned to page one, put his feet on his desk and began reading.
+Jean-Paul turned to the first page, put his feet on his desk and began reading.

 John Fernando awoke from a dream about his mother, spoonfeeding him in the nude.
 He stepped out of the sheet and moved toward his bookcase.
 The woman who’d spent the night with him was stroking the spines of his books.